Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 What Are Gearboxes?

 These mechanisms are used in machines and vehicles as torque and speed converters.
 At the most basic level, a gearbox is just two cogs of different sizes, one gear turning the other.
-In practice, however, a gear box can utilise lots of gears (such as the one in a manual transmission car) allowing varying speeds.
+In practice, however, a gear box can be much more complex and utilise lots of gears (such as the one in a manual transmission car) allowing varying speeds.

 Setting 1: Adjusting the Clutch on a Cordless Drill